Policy Making Code of Practice

 Giving leadership

-- being willing to promote high standards and challenge errors
+- promoting high standards of policy making and challenging errors

 Why a Code of Practice is needed

-- nobody is satisfied with the current methods of policy making
+- there is much dissatisfaction with the current methods of policy making

-- current methods are resulting in many errors
+- current methods are resulting in much inconsistency and many errors

 The scope of the proposed Code of Practice